KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Overview.md

 ## Supported data containers

 The following data containers are supported:
-* NodalExpression - Nodal data value container (Historical / Non historical).
+* NodalExpression - data related to nodes (with historical or non-historical variables).
-* ConditionExpression - Condition data value container.
+* ConditionExpression - data related to conditions.
-* ElementExpression - Element data value container.
+* ElementExpression - data related to elements.

 ## Supported data types